 His suspension is the 2nd one announced just this week for the American squad, as 2017 world champion Madisyn Cox was handed a 2-year doping suspension after Trimetazidine appeared in an out-of-competition doping test.
 Matthew Willenbring, a Junior National Team member, was also sanctioned this past March for having tested positive for Hydrochlorathiazide.
 In both of these instances, the relevant anti-doping authorities (USADA and FINA) also declared the ingestion to be mitigated to reduced sentences from the maximum of 4 years.

 National Teamer Amanda Kendall was also hit with a 3-month suspension back in May of this year for self-reporting inhaler use.

 Lochte, a 12-time Olympic medalist, 5-time Olympic champion, and current World Record holder in the 200 IM, has been rebuilding since a disappointing performance at the Rio Olympic Games where he missed the podium in the 200 IM and didn’t receive any individual medals.
-On top of that, his reputation took a hit when he fabricated a story that led to the infamous gas station debacle.
+On top of that, his reputation took a hit when he embellished a story about being robbed at gunpoint and was eventually accused of vandalizing a gas station bathroom and being asked to pay for damages.
 He was ultimately given a 10-month suspension and dropped by a handful of high profile sponsors, including Speedo.
 His legal troubles in Brazil are still not fully resolved almost two years later.

 In 2017, Lochte opened up about suicidal thoughts that he had in the immediate aftermath of the 2016 Olympic Games.